ros-navigation/navigation2/nav2_route/README.md

 This is an application problem which can be addressed by A, B, C, D but may have other creative solutions for your application.
 It is on you as an application developer to determine if this is a problem for you and what the most appropriate solution is, since different applications will have different levels of flexibility of deviating from the route or extremely strict route interpretations.

-Note that there are parameters like `prune_goal`, `min_distance_from_start` and `min_distance_from_goal` which impact the pruning behavior while tracking a route using poses.
+Note that there are parameters like `prune_route`, `min_prune_distance_from_start` and `min_prune_distance_from_goal` which impact the pruning behavior while tracking a route using poses.
 There is also the option to request routes using NodeIDs instead of poses, which obviously would never have this issue since they are definitionally on the route graph at all times.

 ---